 Step 3: Assembling the Threat

-- Victim-specific details (name, password, address) are inserted automatically.
+• Victim-specific information (name, password, or address) is inserted automatically.

-🔑 Why it matters: Adding one real detail, like an image of your house pulled off of Google Maps, tricks the victim into believing the scammer truly has leverage.
+🔑 Why it matters: Adding one real detail, like an image of your house pulled off of the Google Maps API, tricks the victim into believing the scammer truly has leverage.

 Step 4: Spoofing and Masking